Physics A-Level

 How will I study?

 Much of the learning on all our courses is done through class practicals and demonstration practicals.
-On the whole, students are taught as a group but there will be times when students will be expected to work on their own or in small groups, reporting back their findings to the rest of the group.
-There are five members of staff who teach in this subject and three specialist non-teaching staff.
+Students are usually taught as a class group but there will be times when students will be expected to work on their own or in small groups, reporting back their findings to the rest of the class.
+There are five highly qualified physics teachers most with more than a decade of teaching experience and some who serve as examiners with the exam boards.
+We also have three specialist physics technicians.
 There are three laboratories and a prep. room.
-We are exceptionally well-equipped for teaching Physics, with a wide range of practical, IT and other resources.
+We are exceptionally well-equipped for teaching Physics, with a wide range of practical and demonstrative equipment giving a hands-on experience to physics students.

 How is the course examined?

 The A-level will be examined in the summer of the second year.
-Exams will cover all of the two years’ work including practical skills.
-There will also be practical assessments throughout the course which leads to a Practical Endorsement of competency in Physics practical work.
+Exams will cover the entire two years’ work over three papers including practical skills.
+There will also be practical assessments throughout the course which leads to a certificate of competency in physics practical work (CPAC).

 Where next?

-Career opportunities for students studying Physics together with other subjects (see below) are very good.
-The demands of industry for people with qualifications in these subjects are increasing while the number with such qualifications is decreasing.
+Career opportunities for students studying Physics together with other subjects (see below) are excellent.
+Physicists are highly sought after and the lack of properly qualified physicists creates great demand for graduates.
 A degree in Physics opens the way to a wide variety of careers.
-Employers in unrelated fields also hold it in high regard because of its intellectual rigour.
+Employers in unrelated fields also hold it in high regard because of its conceptual nature and intellectual rigour.

 What does the course combine well with?

-Maths, Chemistry, Biology, Electronics, Computing, Economics or Design combine well with Physics.
-We advise that students wishing to do A-level Physics do it alongside A-level Mathematics.
+Maths, Electronics, Chemistry, Biology, Computing, Economics or Design combine well with Physics.
+We advise that students wishing to study A-level Physics do it alongside A-level Mathematics and A level Electronics.

 College Entry Requirements